dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 Like for regular while-loops, be aware of infinite loops.

+Note that variables introduced in the statement to iterate over are no longer in scope in the loop condition!

 ### For-loops

 A *for-loop* offers some support in creating and using "loop variables".